RouXatNantes/website/README.md

 My personnal Website available at https://nicolasray.fr

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.31.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.

+## v1.2.0
+Migration angular 5
+Add Timeline for experiences

 ## v1.1.0
 Initial version of the website